PRX/omniauth-prx/README.md

 # OmniAuth PRX

-An upcoming release of PRX (www.prx.org) will provide OAuth2 support for login and access to v2 of the PRX API.
+PRX Exchange (exchange.prx.org) provides OAuth2 support for login and access to v2 of the PRX API.

-Currently, PRX supports OpenID authentication, and uses an API key for access to V1 of the PRX API.
+It also still supports OpenID authentication, and uses an API key for access to V1 of the PRX API.

 OmniAuth PRX is based on the OmniAuth-OAuth2 gem template for OAuth2 strategies.